chinsingh/notes/docs/getting-started/sync-notes-with-source-control.md

 # Sync notes with source control

-Source control is a way to precicely manage the history and content of a directory of files.
+Source control is a way to precisely manage the history and content of a directory of files.
 Often used for program code, this feature is very useful for note taking as well.

 There are (too) many ways to commit your changes to source control: